Culture of Respect

-The Collective is an interactive online platform that guides institutional stakeholders through a step-by-step program to improve their efforts to prevent and respond to campus sexual violence.
+The Collective is a campus mobilization program that guides institutional stakeholders through a step-by-step program to improve their efforts to prevent and respond to campus sexual violence.
 The Collective, based off the success of our pilot program, is grounded in a comprehensive self-assessment, and includes collaboration with peers across the nation, technical assistance from Culture of Respect staff, and ongoing professional development.
 The 2017 cohort includes more than 50 institutions of higher education.
-Applications for the 2018 cohort will open later this year.
-Fill out this brief survey to express interest in joining the Collective.
+Applications for the 2018 cohort are now open.

 CORE Constructs: now available!CORE Constructs are a suite of guides organized around the six pillars of the CORE Blueprint to supplement its implementation, now available for purchase in the NASPA bookstore.
 These guides include downloadable resources, tools, and templates that can be adapted to meet your specific institutional needs.
 CORE Constructs guides include:- How to be an Effective Campus Advocate- Planning and Strategy for Prevention Education on Campus- Creating an Activist Peer Education Program- Assessing and Improving Campus Sexual Violence Policies- Training, Compliance and Engagement for Campus Employees- Communicating with Campus Stakeholders about Sexual Violence